sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 4. What **data** does the paper use?

 To evaluate the hypothesis they used historical development data from the implementation of Windows Vista and information about post-release failures.
 The post-release failures were examined at the level of individual executables and libraries (binaries).
+They used geographical and commit data and divided the Vista binaries into two cateogries: Binaries developed by distributed teams and binaries developed by collocated teams.

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?